bassdman/feature-toggle-api/README.md

 ``` shell
     npm install feature-toggle-api --save
 ```
+Version 2.x stopped the mess with the different orders of functionparams.
+In version 1.x it was once api.visibility(data,name,variant), in another function fn(name,variant,data),...
+Now there is only one order: api.visibility(name,variant,data) or fn(result,name,variant,data).
+Take care of this if you used v1.x.

 ## The Problem
 Imagine you have an onlineshop with an testmode and in multiple languages.